-END OF COURSE PROCEDURES
+END OF COURSE PROCEDURES GRADE 12

 End of Course (EOC) examinations or projects are completed by students in Grade 12 at the end of the year.
 These exams are cumulative and not eligible for reassessment.
 As with all assessments the GAA Academic Honesty policy is enforced.
-Incidences of plagiarism will result in attainment of a standard of insufficient (I) as there is no means by which the instructor can assess the student's understanding of the standards.
+Incidences of plagiarism will result in attainment of F as there is no means by which the instructor can assess the student's understanding of the standards.